russross/blackfriday/mmark2rfc.md

 ## Figures

-Any text directly after the figure starting with `Figure: ` is used as the caption.
+Any text directly after the code block/fenced code block starting with `Figure: ` is used as the caption.

 ## Quotes